samuellee-zy/agent-builder-demo/IMPLEMENTATION.md

 # Agent Builder - Implementation Reference

 ## Project Overview
-**Agent Builder** is a production-grade, client-side React application for designing, building, and orchestrating Multi-Agent AI Systems using the Google Gemini ecosystem.
+**Agent Builder** is a production-grade, **Client-Server** web application for designing, building, and orchestrating Multi-Agent AI Systems using the Google Gemini ecosystem.

-It implements the **Coordinator Pattern**, where a top-level "Root Agent" decomposes user requests and delegates tasks to specialized "Sub-Agents" or execution groups (Sequential/Concurrent).
-The application runs entirely in the browser, leveraging `@google/genai` for intelligence and `localStorage` for persistence.
+It implements the **Coordinator Pattern**, where a top-level "Root Agent" decomposes user requests and delegates tasks to specialized "Sub-Agents".
+The application features a **React Frontend** for the UI and orchestration engine, and a **Node.js Backend** for secure API proxying and Vertex AI integration.

 ---